Barkhamsted, Connecticut: Services

 The town of Barkhamsted has one elementary school, in the village of Pleasant Valley.

 Its high school and middle school students attend Northwestern Regional Middle School and Northwestern Regional High School, of the Northwestern Regional School District No. 7, in neighboring Winsted.
 Barkhamsted schoolchildren attend the Regional High/Middle School with students from three neighboring towns, New Hartford, Norfolk, and Colebrook.

 Barkhamsted has three fire departments: the Pleasant Valley Volunteer Fire Department, Riverton Volunteer Fire Company, and Barkhamsted East Volunteer Fire Company.
 The town employs one paid daytime driver/firefighter to assist the volunteers during normal work hours.

 Emergency medical care is provided by the Winsted Area Ambulance Association, the New Hartford Volunteer Ambulance Association, and a Campion paramedic.
 Both Winsted and New Hartford are volunteer-based services.

 Transportation

-There is no public transportation in Barkhamsted.
-The principal means of transportation is the automobile.
+There is no public transportation in Barkhamsted; thus, the principal means of transportation is the automobile.
 The primary state highways in town are Route 44, Route 20, Route 219, Route 318, and Route 181.
 The village of Riverton is located along Route 20 and the village of Pleasant Valley is off Route 44 (via Route 318).
-Bradley International Airport is approximately 30 miles east.
+Bradley International Airport is approximately 15 miles east.